 The concept is worthy of immediate Western consideration as a means Russia's military may use (or is using) in various situations.
 Developing serious security measures and counters to Russian disorganization plans, especially as concerns command and control issues, are vitally important areas for future attention.

+This page intentionally left blank.
 7 Russia's Context for Cyber and Information Issues: Nine Thoughts for Consideration

 Putin Press Secretary Dmitri Peskov on Kim Kardashian's popularity and reach to her admirers: